foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

+= 2.3.13 =

+* RTMP path fix - double check that you use RTMP file extensions properly - rtmp_path="mp4:example.mp4" for mp4 file and rtmp_path="example" for FLV/Flash video file.

 = 2.3.8 =